27 Dog Breeds That Start With N

 These active, bright, and agile dog breeds that start with N were bred to be workers and are second only to Border Collies in their ability to herd sheep.

 They were given their name because of their ability to move quickly.
-These dogs have an incredible amount of energy and stamina, which means that they will require a great deal of physical activity.
+These dogs have incredible energy and stamina, meaning they will require a great deal of physical activity.

 They are fantastic dogs to have around children because they are friendly and kind, but they can sometimes get overexcited and accidentally knock over younger children.